OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_drafts/setting-up.md

 ## Installing Python
 We will use Python version 3 in our examples.
 They can be implemented with Python 2.7, too, but it is not recommended as there are some differences between the versions.

-If you already have things ready for Python and want to

 ### MacOS
 First we need to install _Homebrew_.
 Homebrew is a package manager for MacOS and is very useful when developing stuff on your computer.
 In this tutorial we only use it for installing Python and pip, though.